wp-plugins/participants-database/readme.txt

 == Upgrade Notice ==

-= 1.6.2.2 =
+= 1.6.2.3 =

-Version 1.6.2.2 is a bug fix update addressing issues with the CAPTCHA field and horizontal scrolling in the admin
+Version 1.6.2.3 is a bug fix update addressing issues with the list pagination while using AJAX searches

 == Using the Plugin ==